arnavgautam/TreeHacks2015/HOLs/HOL-GettingStartedWindowsAzureStorage/HOL.md

 	>**Note**: You use **Select** and the **ToViewModel** methods to convert every photo **Model** to a new **ViewModel**.

-1. The **Details** view will show specific information of a particular photo.
+1. The **Details** view will show specific information about a particular photo.
 Replace the **Details** action with the following code to display the information of a single entity using the **PhotoDataServiceContext**.

 	(Code Snippet - _GettingStartedWindowsAzureStorage - Ex3-TableStorageDetails_)